WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 10-18.

 Qualifying to become a Wisconsin foster parent is much easier than you may think.
-There are many myths surrounding foster care that should be ignored.
+There are many myths surrounding foster care that should definitely be ignored.
 The basic qualifications to provide foster care in Wisconsin are easily met by the vast majority of people that contact us.
-Basically, if you have bed space, are financially stable, and have some flexibility, you are halfway there!
+Basically, if you can offer a healthy home environment, have bed space, are financially stable, and have some flexibility, you are halfway there!
 Let's explore the 5 most important qualifiers and debunk some of the myths about fostering in Wisconsin.

 If you are in a relationship and living together hoping to become foster parents, your relationship must be healthy and stable.
 We prefer couples to be together/committed/married for at least 3 years prior to applying.
 By this time the honeymoon phase of a newer relationship is over and the early kinks, if any, have been worked out.

 Stability is one of the many important things foster kids have been missing in their family and home life.
 Entering a foster home that can promote strong, healthy relationships is vital to a child's success during and post foster care.

 If you are single, yes, you CAN be a single foster parent.
 However, there are a few more pieces to consider if you wish to foster with CCR.
 Single foster parents must have a dependable support system, family, or friends that can help when you are unavailable to your foster kids.

 Consistency and stability are key to a child's success.
 Foster parents are required to be available before and after school to provide a structured routine for foster kids.
 If you cannot be there, who will be your dependable backup person?